CardDeckProgramming/TheMainIngredient/README.md

 Run: npm run start (Don't close this terminal)

 3. Open another terminal (found atop the menu tab) -> change terminal to frontend (cd frontend)
-Run: ng serve --open (Don't close this terminal)
+Run: npm run start (Don't close this terminal)

-Afterwards the web app should run and open in your browser
+Afterwards the web app should run and open in your browser http://localhost:4200

 --------------------------------------------------------------------------------------------------------------------------------------
 Git Commands: